Montreal-Quakers/website/_pages/greene-centre.md

 * Chairs will remain well spaced.
 * At least a couple of windows will be opened (a fraction in cold weather, temperature permitting, more in warm weather).
 * The meeting will obtain high quality (N95 or KN95) masks to give to anyone who wants to wear a mask, and will make it known that they are available.
-* We encourage attenders experiencing gastric or respiratory symptoms to visit us at a later time.

-Moreover, we encourage those still concerned about their safety after enactment of the above provisions, to [contact us](/contact) for assistance with the following:
+Moreover, we encourage those still concerned about their safety, even with the above provisions, to [contact us](/contact) for assistance with the following:

 * To sit close to an air purifier
 * Assistance (both material and financial) in purchasing a superior quality mask which provides enhanced safety in conditions such as ours.
 The meeting will have information and advice available on this topic.